Skip to main content

 Introduction

 Veeam Kasten K10 is a backup and restore solution specifically designed for Kubernetes environments.
-In Cloud Temple's Managed Kubernetes service, Kasten is integrated to enable you to protect your applications, restore data when needed, and ensure business continuity.
+In Cloud Temple's Managed Kubernetes product, Kasten is integrated to allow you to protect your applications, restore data when needed, and ensure business continuity.

 This tutorial will guide you through the basic steps to back up and restore an application using Kasten.